djalbat/xgl-server/README.md

     node ./bin/main.js

 This will provide two endpoints.
-The `http://localhost/textureMap` endpoint will serve the example texture map and the `http://localhost/` endpoint will provide a blank HTML file with the texture map JSON description embedded in it.
+The `http://localhost/textureMap` endpoint will serve the example texture map whilst the `http://localhost/` endpoint will provide a blank HTML file with the texture map JSON description embedded in it.

 There is presently no client side component to the example, partly to keep the dependencies down to a minimum.
-However, the necessary client side code to make use of the texture map is given in the usage section following immediately.
+However, the necessary client side code to make use of the texture map is given in the usage section that follows.

 # Usage